TRUST & TRANSPARENCY

 This website

 Static pages.
 No cookies, no tracking — just anonymous analytics to keep things running.
-See our no-tracking policy.
+See our no-tracking policy and our website privacy policy, which covers every site on our sonomos.ai domain.
+Locke itself is covered by a separate privacy policy.

 How we make money